A Rare Dose of Common Sense From New York Courts In Gun Confiscation Case

 LAW

-Federal Judge Voids Nassau County Gun Seizure Over Daughter's Depression
+Federal Judge Blocks Nassau County's Gun Seizure Over Daughter's Depression

 Federal Judge Blocks Nassau County Gun Seizure Without Criminal Conviction

-A federal judge has ordered Nassau County Police to return firearms and restore pistol licenses to a Long Island couple after the department revoked their permits based on their daughter's mental health concerns.
-The Nassau County Police Department's Pistol License Section seized the couple's guns following reports that their daughter expressed depressive thoughts and mentioned a rope.
+A federal judge ordered Nassau County Police to return firearms and restore pistol licenses to a Long Island couple after the department revoked their permits based on their daughter's mental health concerns.
+No criminal charges were filed against any family member.
 Multiple physicians evaluated the daughter and determined she posed no imminent danger to herself or others, yet the county refused to restore the parents' constitutional rights.

 Why It Matters for Gun Owners